PawseySC/maali/README.md

 ```
 .maali/$MAALI_SYSTEM.config file.
 ```
-then run
+then run ** add_builder ** to create the list of users who can install software

 ```

 ./add_builder fgump "Forrest Gump" Forrest.Gump@email.com
 ```

 # Extra notes
 ```
-/proc/cpuinfo - lists detailed information about the local cpu
+/proc/cpuinfo - is a file that has detailed information about the local cpu
+lscpu - list information about the CPU
+lspci | grep NVIDIA - will show what GPUs are installed

 These variable match up to this way in cygnet files.
 ```